jonasholfeld/kirby3-many-to-many-field/README.md

 #### 3.6 Additional structure fields

 As mentioned above, the manytomany field is just a structure field with some special fields.
-That means you can add any number of fields to the structure, if you need to save some extra information about the relation, e.g. a year.
+That means you can add any number of fields to the structure, if you need to save some extra information about the relation, e.g. the number of hours an employee worked on a project (like in the example above).
 Just make sure the two linked blueprints both have the extra fields in the manytomany field like seen above with the additional "hours" field.

 ### 3.7 How to use in templates